 Film & Video

 SexSmartFilms is the best source of non-porn sexuality videos.
 The NetFlix of Sex Education.
-Sex educator Mark Shoen, Ph.D. began producing sexual health films in 1974.
+Distinguished sex educator Mark Schoen, Ph.D. began producing sexual health films in 1974.
 Since then, he has produced 50 films and videos.
-His site offers all of his programs plus 200 more by other producers.
+His site offers all of his programs plus 575 more by other producers around the world.
 Some are historical (interviews with Alfred Kinsey and Dr. Ruth).
 Others are amusing (instructional films from the 1950s on dating and marriage).
 Some are medical (sexual anatomy).
 Others deal with sexual preference and gender issues.
 And some are explicit and sensual but non-pornographic (“A Heterosexuals Guide to Sexual Pleasure”).
-Subscriptions allow access to all films starting at $14.99.
+Subscriptions allow access to all films starting at $9.99—and well worth the price.

 More than 25 years ago, X-rated actress Candida Royalle got sick of mainstream porn’s indifference to women’s erotic sensibilities.
 To remedy this, she launched Femme Productions and has produced many X-rated features that, compared with mainstream porn, include more playfulness, more developed relationships, and greater attention to women’s erotic needs.
 Femme videos are inspired by mainstream porn and use porn actors, so they have a porn feel, but they’re considerably more woman-friendly.
 Some women may object to Femme videos, but studies show that women clearly prefer them to standard porn.
 University of Connecticut researchers showed 395 college students (200 men, 195 women) either standard porn or Femme videos.
 Most men said they found mainstream porn and Femme videos equally arousing.
 However, by a considerable margin, the women preferred the Femme programs—and reported more lovemaking afterward.